sanicki/GRW_EAC_toggle/README.md

 Linux users do not require this script, but may need to add `-eac_launcher` to the Launch Properties of their Wildlands game in Steam (under the game's Properties.)

-To run on Windows, download and copy all three files to your Wildlands installation folder.
+To run on Windows, download and copy all three files (excluding README.md) to your Wildlands installation folder.
 Double-click the `.bat` file to run it (or right-click and "Run as administrator" if elevated permissions are required.)

 If the game was installed through Steam then your Wildlands installation folder may be `C:\Program Files (x86)\Steam\steamapps\common\GhostReconWildlands\`.